aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

    ```
    git clone https://github.com/aws-samples/serverless-patterns
    ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
    ```
-   cd _patterns-model
+   cd apigw-cache-invalidation-eventbridge
    ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+3. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
    ```
    sam deploy --guided
    ```
-1. During the prompts:
+4. During the prompts:

    - Enter a stack name
    - Enter the desired AWS Region